gfelber/website/writeups/ctrl_space_sheratan.md

 ```

-Also, in order to make exploitation easier I wrote some helper functions.
-Some additional proof of concepts will also be provided on my kernel exploitation repo [how2keap](https://github.com/gfelber/how2keap) at a later time.
+In order to make exploitation easier I wrote some helper functions.
+Some additional PoC's will also be provided on my kernel exploitation repo [how2keap](https://github.com/gfelber/how2keap) at a later time.

 [*io_uring.c*](https://gfelber.dev/writeups/sheratan/io_uring.c) [*io_uring.h*](https://gfelber.dev/writeups/sheratan/io_uring.h)